antonmi/espec/README.md

      - Remove support of Elixir 1.5.
   * 1.8.0
      - Add --stale option.
      - Remove support of Elixir 1.6.
+  * 1.8.1
+     - Fix compilation warnings.
 ## Contributing
 ##### Contributions are welcome and appreciated!